JakeTrevor/balls/README.md

 ## Presets

-There are two preset environments which capture the most interesting behaviour of the system.
+There are three preset environments which capture the most interesting behaviour of the system.
 You can choose between them with the `-p` flag.
-The options are `Ballistics` and `IdealGas`.
+The options are `Ballistics`, `IdealGas` and `Orbital`.
 Ballistics is the default.

+Ballistics has downwards global gravity and energy loss in collisions with the floor.
+There are no inter-particle forces.

+Ideal gas has no global gravity or inter-particle forces.
+All Collisions (including those with the walls) are totally elastic; velocity-Colour is on.

+Orbital has no bounds, but there are inter-particle forces - so you can use it to simulate orbits.
+This can be quite fiddly - pausing can be helpful.

 ## Custom